-Our insider trading policy provides that no one subject to the policy may engage in short sales, puts, calls or other derivative transactions involving our securities.
+Our insider trading policy provides that our executive officers and directors may not engage in short sales, puts, calls or other derivative transactions involving our securities.
 It further provides that no one subject to the policy may engage in hedging or monetization transactions involving our securities, pledge our securities as collateral for a loan, or hold our securities in a margin account.